schwidom/recoll-xapian-helper/README.md

 # The Data: (--help-data)
 <div><code><pre>

- The data option in case of the recoll database outputs a lot of metadata about a specific document.
+ In case of the recoll database the data option outputs a lot of metadata about a specific document.
 The most interesting part in the data is the url.
 Because the recoll database I have to deal with (version 1.17) is not able to detect deleted files and this way